KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/All-Extensions/Extension-England-OrganisationRole.page.md

 </div>

 <h3>Extension Specific Guidance</h3>
-There is a binding within this extension to a {{pagelink:ValueSet-England-OrganisationRole}}.
+There is a binding within this extension to ValueSet-England-OrganisationRole.

 ---